bradleyrp/omni-single/readme.md

     - scikit-learn
     - seaborn
 EOF
+# update the environment
+conda env update --file env_bpcfac.yaml -n bpcfac
+# activate the environment
-make conda specs/env_bpcfac.yaml
+conda activate bpcfac
-# to use this environment, you can run this command from anywhere
-source path/to/factory env.sh bpcfac
 ```

-You will need to activate this environment for all subsequent steps with `conda activate path/to/env`.
+For the remainder of the pipeline you must activate this environment whenever you want to run a calculation.

 ### 3. Clone the (legacy) factory